 NOTE: Do not reuse the old steering wheel bolt (a new bolt must be used)

 - Install steering wheel to the column

 - Install the new steering wheel bolt

-NOTE: Be certain that the steering wheel mounting bolt is tightened to the proper torque specification to ensure proper clock spring operation.
+NOTE: Be certain that the steering wheel mounting bolt is tightened to the proper torque specification to ensure proper clockspring operation.

 Try to avoid using harsh cleaning agents on your steering and dashboard.
 Avoid parking in areas where the vehicle will be exposed to the harsh UV rays of the sun for prolonged periods.
-If you can’t avoid exposure to the sun, invest in a windshield cover which deflects the heat away.
+If you can’t avoid exposure to the sun, invest in a windshield cover that deflects the heat away.